datacamp-content-public/Application-Case-Study-Reporting-with-SQL/slides/chapter_1_1aa23bf745d47e81cece661cdc470bfc.md

 `@script`
-Another common problem is data that is entered with extra spaces.
-These are particularly dangerous because it could be invisible to the eye that the two values are different, and when you see it in a report, you can have two separate rows that appear to contain the same value.
-The solution here is to use a TRIM function, which simply removes all leading and trailing spaces while keeping all inner spaces.
-You'll notice a standard process here: First, determine how the string needs to change.
-Second, identify what function to use.
-Lastly, update the code.
+Sometimes, data has some extra spaces, either at the start or the end of a string.
+The solution here is to use a TRIM function, which simply removes all leading and trailing spaces.
+Note that this does keep spaces found within the string.

 ---